-The prerequisites are rather self-explanatory.
+The pre-requisites are rather self-explanatory.
 System change means having the right infrastructure, equipment and resources available to perform hand hygiene.

-- Make hand hygiene easier - Washrooms should be clean, easily accessible, and well-stocked - Supplement washrooms with handwashing stations if needed - Provide hand sanitiser in areas where water is not readily accessible - Hand-sanitiser dispensers can also nudge hygiene behaviour in situations where hygiene is desirable, but when a trip to the washroom is unlikely, like at reception desks or airport boarding gates - Easy, efficient, and hygienic drying must be available.
+- Make hand hygiene easier - Restrooms should be clean, easily accessible, and well-stocked - Supplement restrooms with handwashing stations if needed - Provide hand sanitizer in areas where water is not readily accessible - Hand sanitizer dispensers can also nudge hygiene behavior in situations where hygiene is desirable, but when a trip to the restroom is unlikely, like at reception desks or airport boarding gates - Easy, efficient, and hygienic drying must be available.
 Dry hands transfer fewer bacteria